 - Striations add an aesthetic dimension to boules.
 This is a small matter, of course, but it adds to the unique charm of petanque.

 There are many types and styles of striations.
-Here is a chart of striation designs available from the La Boule Bleue Create your boule web page.
+Here are a couple of charts of designs available from La Boule Bleue.

 Depending on where you order your boules, you may have the option (for an extra fee) of having a personalized engraving — your own name, for instance — added to the boule.
 Karl Lagerfeld went so far as to order a custom-made limited edition petanque set featuring the Chanel logo.